 7. Incorporate The 10 Traits Of A Killer Blog Post.

-To ensure the high-quality content, master the 10 traits and take them by heart.
+To ensure high-quality content, master the 10 traits and take them by heart.
 I’m sharing what I learned for 4 years in my writing career so you can apply these principles in your blog posts without the need to wait for years to realize them yourself (as I did).

 Trait #8: Free From Grammar Mistakes

 It took me a lot of time and effort to practice my writing skills.
 There was a time I had to read many fiction and nonfiction books written in English.
-Also, I had to write tons of articles within the 4-year career.
-Countless of times I thought of quitting.
+Also, I had to write tons of articles within my 4-year career.
+Countless times I thought of quitting.
 It was pretty hard.